TomLeeLive/Gaia3D-mago3d-doc/foss4g/guides/english/2_Processing_Guide_En.md

       ```

 - Create an `input` folder in the `C:\mago3d\workspace` path and place the merged khlongtoei_building.geojson file inside.

+If both height and floor count are missing, the `-mh` options(minimumHeight) in `mago-3d-tiler` can help.
+This option sat a default height for extrusion when the height column is empty.

 ### 2. khlongtoei_transportation.geojson